Pan-nationalism: History and outcomes

 Pan-nationalism emerged from the nineteenth-century European nationalism, beginning with the Pan-Slavism movement, which developed among various Slavic nations within the Austro-Hungarian and Turkish empires.
-At the heart of this development was Ján Kollár, who maintained that the Slavs as a fundamentally single people, sharing the same cultural heritage.
+At the heart of this development was Ján Kollár, who maintained that the Slavs were a fundamentally single people, sharing the same cultural heritage.
 This was later followed by the Pan-German thought, which assumed a somewhat similar view, with a goal of German unification where a greater Germany can be created, including Austrians and other German speakers.
-These pan-nationalistic movements embraced the European intellectual discourses on race particularly those about the preservation of the racial unit.
+These pan-nationalistic movements embraced the European intellectual discourses on race, particularly those about the preservation of the racial unit.
 This gave the concept a mantle of permanence because it called upon a biological connection that bound a "Volk" together.

 Pan-nationalism implies that the national group is dispersed over several existing states.
 It is not identical to irredentism – nationalist claims on adjoining territories on the grounds that they form part of the national homeland.
 Scale is a factor here, however.
 Greater Albania, even in the largest version, would still be a small country.
 An irredentist Greater Germany, even if it is limited to contiguous German-speaking regions, would have about 100 million inhabitants.
 Pan-nationalism is not the same as diaspora nationalism, such as Zionism, which implies the concentration of a dispersed group on an ancestral homeland.
 Colonies (other than settler colonies) fall outside most definitions of a nation, since both coloniser and colonised recognise that they share no ethnicity, culture, and language.

 Nationalist movements in large nations, such as the German and Russian nations, are therefore difficult to distinguish from pan-nationalist movements, and often there are explicitly pan-nationalist elements.
 Aside from these cases, however, most pan-nationalist movements failed.
 Specifically pan-national states are rare.
 Yugoslavia attempted to unify a category of South Slavs, the prefix "jugo" means "south".
-After 1945, it did recognise separate internal nations, with their own governments.
+After 1945, it did recognise separate internal nations within a federal structure.

 Other large states are difficult to classify as pan-national.
 Around 1942 Nazi Germany controlled a vast collection of annexed territories, German-administered civilian entities, puppet states, collaborationist states, and front-line areas run by the military.
 The conquests were partly inspired by the idea of Lebensraum, but that is not in itself a pan-nationalist concept.
 The Soviet Union had a Soviet identity, but no "Soviet" ethnicity, culture, or language.
 It was influenced by pan-Russian ideas, but also by other geopolitical ideals which implied a large territory.
 China has a long tradition of cultural and administrative unity.
 (The fact that both China and India annexed territories does not necessarily make the state pan-national in character.)